siyalight/xblog/readme.md

 ## Features

 1. Markdown editor,upload images to qiniu cloud by drag or from clipboard.
+1. Write in fullscreen mode, real time preview, hot keys, auto saving, code highlight.
+1. Manage your post!!(publish, undo, soft delete, delete, restore, draft).
-1. Improved comment system.
+1. Improved comment system ,support markdown.
+Optional for duoshuo, disqus comment,
-1. Github login.
-1. Separate models from controllers with repository design pattern.
-1. Cache with redis database `0` and session with redis database `1`.
-1. Images and files management.
-1. ~~Pjax support.~~
-1. Google analytics,admin management.
+1. Support close comment.
+You can also use different comment system(duoshuo,disqus) for special post or force open or close special comment.
+1. Notification with email when someone reply your post.
 1. Posts with category, tags,code highlight and different status.
-1. XSS protection
+1. Images and files management, admin settings.
-1. More customs...
+1. ..............More..............

 ## Requires